-Planning on spending 14 days in Peru?
+Are you planning on spending 14 days in Japan?
 Looking for the perfect Japan 2-week itinerary?
 You’re in the right place.

 BEST OF JAPAN: 2-WEEK ITINERARY MAP

-My suggested 2-week itinerary of Japan starts in Tokyo, then, right after a day trip to Nikko, gradually heads west towards Kyoto and Osaka.
-Basically, your trip will look like this:
+Out suggested Japan 2-week itinerary starts in Tokyo, then, right after a day trip to Nikko, gradually heads west towards Kyoto and Osaka.
+Your trip should look like this:

 BEST OF JAPAN: 2-WEEK ITINERARY

-Welcome to Narita International airport…let the fun begin!
+Welcome to Japan, let the fun begin!
 Or not.
 Flying into Tokyo isn’t terrible, but it isn’t great either.
 Depending on where you’re coming from, you may also be terribly jet-lagged.
-If that’s you and you’re on a 2-week schedule, consider an extra day to cool down in Tokyo.
+If that’s you and you’re on a 2-week schedule, you might consider an extra day to cool down in Tokyo.

 Day 2 – Northern Tokyo (Asakusa, Sensoji, Ueno Park)